Joseph P. Hannon

-Joseph Perrault Hannon (September 24, 1932 – August 9, 2019) was an American educator and administrator who served as superintendent of Chicago Public Schools from August 1975 to November 1979, who later was CEO of the Metropolitan Fair and Exposition Authority, executive director of the Illinois Export Development Authority, and vice president of the Chicago Stock Exchange.
+Joseph Perrault Hannon (September 24, 1932 – August 9, 2019) was an American educator and administrator who served as superintendent of Chicago Public Schools from August 1975 to November 1979.
+He was later was CEO of the Metropolitan Fair and Exposition Authority, executive director of the Illinois Export Development Authority, and vice president of the Chicago Stock Exchange.

 Early life and education

 Hannon was born in Fitchburg, Massachusetts.
 His father, Philip A. Hannon, was a city councilor in Fitchburg.
 He attended Fitchburg High School, where he graduated in 1951.
 In high school, he won state and New England titles in track.
 Hannon was the 1951 New England and Massachusetts broad jump champion and placed second in the 100 yard dash at the 1951 Massachusetts state meet.
 He also played American football.
 A year after graduating high school, he received an additional diploma from Worcester Academy.
 Hannon won the National Preparatory School indoor broad jump title in 1952 at Madison Square Garden.
 He then attended college at Lafayette College, before joining the United States Marine Corps.
 Hannon served two years in the Marine Corps as a swimming instructor.
 After this, he received a bachelor's degree in 1959 from Fitchburg State University.
 During college, he served as the head track coach at Fitchburg High School.